-3 A long-term intervention to build trust with the communities involved in the project An unchanged team A long-term partnership with a national organisation 3 / - Contraction of the Contraction A long-term partnership with a national organisation A TOP STATE OF THE that is well established locally 4 Local mediators appointed by the communities 5 A strategy of small steps which constitute a thoughtful and progressive sequencing of the action 6 Conflict resolution actions are accompanied by inclusive development support measures 7 A peace process controlled and nurtured by the communities themselves 8 Training is offered to women (in land tenure, mediation, leadership, negotiation, etc.) and to men 9 The authorities are consulted and involved at every stage of the project, at national and local level
+success of the programme 1 A long-term intervention to build trust with the communities involved 2 An unchanged Concordis team 3 A long-term partnership with a national organisation that is well established locally 4 Local mediators appointed by the communities 5 A strategy of small steps, a carefully planned and progressively organised approach to peacebuilding 6 Conflict resolution actions are accompanied by inclusive development support measures 7 A peace process controlled and nurtured by the communities themselves 8 Training is offered to women and men (in land tenure, mediation, leadership, negotiation, etc.) 9 The authorities are consulted and involved at every stage of the project, on a national and local level Miles and the second se 10 Advocacy with authorities and international organisations to complement Concordis' development work, building peace dividends << We've never experienced such cohesion.
+It's the first time we've had a collective project.
+Aminetou Mbare farmer in Wendou Mbabaa2 - Menza